-If you’d like to offer a feline or canine companion a loving home for the rest of its life, consider adopting from the Sutherland Shire Animal Shelter.
+If you’d like to offer a feline or canine companion a loving home for the rest of its life, consider adopting from the Sutherland Shire Animal Shelter or Cat Protection Society.
 The World League for Protection of Animals has a cat rehoming program.

 Cats and dogs that have been picked up by City of Sydney rangers are taken to the shelter in Sutherland.
 These animals are usually lost pets that we can't trace back to their owners because they aren't microchipped.
 Some have been dumped or neglected.
 All are looking for permanent, loving new homes.

 Staff at the Sutherland Shire Animal Shelter act as matchmaker between the stray cats and dogs brought to them and potential owners' lifestyles and preferences.